Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Discussion

 \section{Discussion}

-In this work we have studied the freeze-in generation of the late time asymmetry in the $\nu$MSM.
-More specifically, we have systematically investigated production of asymmetry which takes place before decays of HNLs.
+In this work, we have studied the freeze-in and freeze-out generation of the late time asymmetry in the $\nu$MSM.
+More specifically, we have systematically investigated the production of the asymmetry which takes place before decays of HNLs.
 Using the momentum averaged kinetic equations based on (\ref{kin_eq}) with the state-of-the-art rates taken from~\cite{Ghiglieri:2018wbs} we have found that large lepton asymmetry can be generated at temperatures above a few GeV.
-The mechanism differs from the one considered in refs.~\cite{Canetti:2012vf,Canetti:2012kh,Ghiglieri:2020ulj}.
-Considered mechanism is operative due to presence of both fermion number violating and conserving rates~\cite{Eijima:2017anv,Ghiglieri:2017gjz}.
-Even though the generated asymmetry could be quite large, the subsequent decays of the HNLs reduce the created DM abundance.
-Using the benchmarks from ref.~\cite{Ghiglieri:2015jua} we found that the asymmetry generated during freeze-in can eventually be responsible for $\sim 50 \%$ of DM abundance.
+The generation of the asymmetry takes place during the freeze-in of the HNLs.
+This mechanism differs from the previously considered: refs.~\cite{Canetti:2012vf,Canetti:2012kh} were considering the freeze-out and decays, whereas ref.~\cite{Ghiglieri:2020ulj} considered the decays only.
+The freeze-in mechanism is operative due to the presence of both fermion number violating and conserving rates~\cite{Eijima:2017anv,Ghiglieri:2017gjz}.
+Even though the generated asymmetry could be quite large, the subsequent entropy injection from HNL decays reduces the created DM abundance.
+Using the benchmarks from ref.~\cite{Ghiglieri:2015jua} we found that the asymmetry generated during freeze-in could eventually be responsible for $\sim 50 \%$ of DM abundance.
 It is important to note that large LTA can be generated only for small values of $\imw$.
 This means that the values of the total mixing $|U|^2$ is very close to the see-saw ones.
 Interestingly, Higgs inflation in Einstein-Cartan formulation provides an independent mechanism of DM production~\cite{Shaposhnikov:2020aen}.
-In this mechanism the only constraint on the $\nu$MSM parameters comes from BAU, as no LTA is required.
+In this mechanism, the only constraint on the $\nu$MSM parameters comes from BAU, as no LTA is required.